| ||Format||Pages||Price|| |

 Significance and Use

-1.1 This guide covers the selection and application of strain gages for the measurement of static strain up to and including the temperature range from 425 to 650 °C (800 to 1200 °F).
-This guide reflects some current state-of-the-art techniques in high temperature strain measurement, and will be expanded and updated as new technology develops.
+1.1 This guide covers the selection and application of strain gages for the measurement of static strain up to and including the temperature range from 425 °C to 650 °C (800 °F to 1200 °F).
+This guide reflects some state-of-the-art techniques in high-temperature strain measurement.

-1.2 This practice assumes that the user is familiar with the use of bonded strain gages and associated signal conditioning and instrumentation as discussed in Refs.
-(1) and (2).
-The strain measuring systems described are those that have proven effective in the temperature range of interest and were available at the time of issue of this practice.
-It is not the intent of this practice to limit the user to one of the gage types described nor is it the intent to specify the type of system to be used for a specific application.
-However, in using any strain measuring system including those described, the proposer must be able to demonstrate the capability of the proposed system to meet the selection criteria provided in Section and the needs of the specific application.
+1.2 This guide assumes that the user is familiar with the use of bonded strain gages and associated signal conditioning circuits and instrumentation as discussed in ( and ) ().
+The strain gage systems described are those that have proven effective in the temperature range of interest and were available at the time of issue of this guide.
+It is not the intent of this guide to limit the user to one of the strain gage types described nor is it the intent to specify the type of strain gage system to be used for a specific application.
+However, in using any strain gage system including those described, the proposer shall be able to demonstrate the capability of the proposed strain gage system to meet the selection criteria provided in Section and the needs of the specific application.

-1.3 The devices and techniques described in this practice may be applicable at temperatures above and below the range noted, and for making dynamic strain measurements at high temperatures with proper precautions.
-The gage manufacturer should be consulted for recommendations and details of such applications.
+1.3 The devices and techniques described in this guide can sometimes be applicable at temperatures above and below the range noted, and for making dynamic strain measurements at high temperatures with proper precautions.
+The strain gage manufacturer should be consulted for recommendations and details of such applications.

-1.4 The references are a part of this practice to the extent specified in the text.
+1.4 The references are a part of this guide to the extent specified in the text.

 1.5 The values stated in metric (SI) units are to be regarded as the standard.
-The values given in parentheses are for information purposes only.
+The values given in parentheses are for informational purposes only.